Don’t just sprint in a straight line: why curved running is important

 The vast majority of sprint training and testing in soccer is linear, therefore, testing curvilinear sprinting alongside traditional linear sprints may help inform practitioners about players who need to further develop this skill.
 While the average sprint angle is around 5°, curvilinear sprints may be required to be performed up to a 30° angle.
 This has important implications for training, rehabilitation, or designing “worst-case scenario” drills.
 For example, an athlete returning from a hamstring injury may start

 to introduce small angle (5-10°) accelerations alongside linear speed progressions.
-As the athlete progresses to maximal velocity, introducing a “worst-case scenario” sprint may involve a more aggressive 30° curved sprint to prepare them for matchplay.
+As the athlete progresses to maximal velocity, introducing a “worst-case scenario” sprint may involve a more aggressive 30° curved sprint to prepare them for match play.

 Reviewer’s Comments

-on this topic), where time or velocity can be measured for a 20 m linear sprint and 20 m curved sprint during 1-3 different angles.
-Ranking the athletes based on the deficit between the linear sprint and curved sprints, then splitting them by the median score may help identify which athletes need a greater emphasis on curvilinear sprinting.
+forgotten.
+Perhaps testing could be performed similarly to a “change of direction (COD) deficit” (see Performance Digest Issue #28 for more on this topic), where time or velocity can be measured for a 20 m linear sprint and 20 m curved sprint during 1-3 different angles.
+Ranking the athletes based on the deficit between the linear sprint and curved sprints, and then splitting them by the median score may help identify which athletes need a greater emphasis on curvilinear sprinting.

 Furthermore, the skill of curvilinear running/sprinting should be trained alongside linear sprint or agility training.
 This may involve curved running around cones, as well as large agility games.
-These larger spaces may allow for higher speed agility manoeuvres, which is likely to encourage a “swerve” or curved run to evade defenders.
+These larger spaces may allow for higher-speed agility manoeuvres, which is likely to encourage a “swerve” or curved run to evade defenders.

 Want to learn more?